flarelabstfx/Grail-Visualisation/README.md

 4. Install texlive:

-	(If you cannot get or download the file using the below instructions, use the 'install-tl-unx.tar.gz' file already included in this repo, again, it might be out of date, so use only if needed)

 	Navigate to https://www.latex-project.org/get/ .
 Then, scroll down slightly to see the tex distributions for different operating systems.
 Select 'TeX Live distribution' link that is under the Linux option.
 On the resulting page, near the top, there will be something that says 'All the ways to acquire TeX Live'.
 Click on the 'download' option under that.
 On this new page, one of the first links is for 'install-tl-unx.tar.gz' click that which will download the file, extract it.

 	Once extracted, the 'install-tl' file inside the extracted folder is the one we care about.
 Navigate the terminal to the location of 'install-tl' and run this command: